codehashi/web-basic-assessment/README.md

 ## Exercise 1

-Create a fork of this repository in Github.
-You should answer the questions below directly in this text file and commit the answers in the forked repository.
+Clone this repository in your development machine.
+You should answer the questions below directly in this text file and commit the answers to your local copy of the repository.

 ## Exercise 2